Berak

 Esplanade Theatre Studio, Singapore

 It’s taken two and a half years for Berak to finally emerge, and what a delightful plop it has made.
 The Teater Ekamatra production was slated to open in March 2020 but fell prey to pandemic theatre closures across Singapore.
-It makes a wonderful addition to The Studios 2022 series, themed around the concept of collective care.
+It makes a wonderful addition to The Studios 2022 season, themed around the concept of collective care.

 Based on Chong Tze Chien’s acclaimed 2009 play Poop, Berak reunites the winning team of playwright/transcreator Zulfadhli Rashid and director Mohd Fared Jainal, who have worked together on plays such as Harap (2017) and A Clockwork Orange (2019).
 Transcreation is becoming something of an Ekamatra hallmark, going beyond simply translating the text of a play but imbuing it with additional nuances, and in this case, socio-cultural specificity by viewing it through the lens of the Malay/Muslim community.
 It maintains the tone and texture of the original but is a living, breathing creature entirely of its own.